svbabaya/garden-series-2/README.md

 15. Add function for messages (priority handle)

-16. Make map, add pulse spot (video)
+OK 16.
+Make map, add pulse spot (video)
+17. Fix problem with video webm on iOS
+18. Add container for whole site (limit the width of site)